sbilly/awesome-security/README.md

 - [ir-rescue](https://github.com/diogo-fernan/ir-rescue) - *ir-rescue* is a Windows Batch script and a Unix Bash script to comprehensively collect host forensic data during incident response.
 - [Logdissect](https://github.com/dogoncouch/logdissect) - CLI utility and Python API for analyzing log files and other data.
 - [Meerkat](https://github.com/TonyPhipps/Meerkat) - PowerShell-based Windows artifact collection for threat hunting and incident response.
+- [Rekall](https://github.com/google/rekall) - The Rekall Framework is a completely open collection of tools, implemented in Python under the Apache and GNU General Public License, for the extraction and analysis of digital artifacts computer systems.

 ## Threat Intelligence